No Time for Tears (Nathan Dawe and Little Mix song): Background and composition

 The song was announced on 23 November 2020 on both Dawe's and Little Mix's social media accounts.
 The song was written by Jade Thirlwall, Nathan Dawe, Tre Jean-Marie and MNEK.

+In 2024, Tre Jean-Marie stated in an Instagram Story that Jesy Nelson's backing vocals, as well as one lead vocal line, were sung by a backing vocalist imitating Nelson's singing style, as she was "quite literally over it".
+Nelson later left the group on 14 December 2020, less than a month after the song's release.

 Music video

 The music video was announced on 13 January.

 The video was released on 15 January.

 Promotion

 A lyric video for the song was released on 28 November 2020 on Dawe's official YouTube channel.
 Physical copies of the song went available for pre-order on 17 December 2020 on Nathan Dawe's official website and were released on 22 January 2021.
 A remix of the song by HUGEL was released on 31 December 2020.
 The next day, 1 January 2021, an acoustic version was released.
 On 22 January, a remix of the song by Mark Knight was released.
 A VIP remix was released on 5 February 2021, and a remix featuring British rapper Lady Leshurr was released on 4 March 2021.